verovm/usenix-atc21/README.md

 ## Generate the Substate Database

 The substate recorder is implemented by modifying the `geth import` command, which processes blockchain files exported from the Geth full node.
-To generate substate database, import a blockchain file exported from a Geth full node to our substate recorder.
+To generate the substate database, import a blockchain file exported from a Geth full node to our substate recorder.
 The substate recorder will create the substate DB in `./stage1-substate/` directory.

 ```bash
 # build recorder